One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 Which Antibiotics Hit Hardest

-• Clindamycin: The most disruptive.
-Each course was linked to 47 fewer bacterial species detected and altered abundance in nearly 300 of 1,340 species analyzed.
-Typically used for skin and dental infections.
+Clindamycin: The most disruptive.
+Each course taken in the year before sampling was linked to 47 fewer bacterial species detected.
+It also altered abundance in nearly 300 of the 1,340 species analyzed.
+Clindamycin is typically used for skin and dental infections—and it reaches high concentrations in the colon, which explains its outsized impact.

 The Recovery Curve